 "Forty years a Neurosurgeon and I'm none the wiser as to how the brain works."

 – Henry Marsh

-At university I studied, I use the term loosely, Economics, known, for good reason, as the dismal science.
+At university I studied Economics, known, for good reason, as the dismal science.
 My tutor once asked the class for our definition of the subject we had enrolled in.

 My Father taught me a few things, without of course, knowing that he was teaching me in the process.
 One of them involved my first post university job, or the attempt at landing one.